 TLTip: Check out our free guide to Lincoln Park Zoo before you go!

-These top five popular attractions barely scratch the surface of what you can do during your visit to Chicago.
+These top popular attractions barely scratch the surface of what you can do during your visit to Chicago.
 Check out our things to do in Chicago section for more ideas.